Leo the Lion (MGM): Slats (1924–1928)

-The lion was chosen as the company's mascot in 1916 by publicist Howard Dietz, as a tribute to his alma mater Columbia University, whose mascot is a lion.
-Dietz was most directly inspired by the university's fight song, "Roar, Lion, Roar".
+In 1916, Publicist Howard Dietz chose the lion as the Goldwyn mascot as a tribute to his alma mater Columbia University, whose mascot is a lion.
+Dietz was directly inspired by the university's fight song, "Roar, Lion, Roar".

 Slats, trained by Volney Phifer, was the first lion used in the branding of the newly formed studio.
-Born at the Dublin Zoo on March 20, 1919, and originally named Cairbre (Gaelic for 'charioteer'), Slats was used on all black-and-white MGM films between 1924 and 1928.
+Born at Dublin Zoo on March 20, 1919, and originally named Cairbre (Irish for 'charioteer'), Slats was used on all black-and-white MGM films between 1924 and 1928.
 The first MGM film that used the logo was He Who Gets Slapped (1924).

 Unlike his successors, Slats did nothing but look around in the logo, making him the only MGM lion not to roar.
 However, it is rumored that Phifer trained the lion to growl on cue, despite the fact that synchronized sound would not be used in motion pictures until 1927.

-Slats died in 1936 when he was 17.
-At that time Phifer retired to his farm in Gillette, New Jersey, where he kept other animals used on Broadway.
-Upon his death, Phifer buried the lion on his farm and placed a plain block of granite to mark the grave.
-Later, Phifer planted a pine tree directly above the grave so that the roots would "hold down the lions spirit", replacing the granite block.
+Slats died in 1936 at age 17.
+At that time, Phifer retired to his farm in Gillette, New Jersey, where he kept other animals used on Broadway.
+Upon the lion's death, Phifer buried Slats on his farm and placed a plain block of granite to mark the grave.
+Later, Phifer replaced the granite block with a pine tree planted directly above the grave so that the roots would "hold down the lion's spirit".